xyth0rn/ThermalFaceDetection/README.md

 ![alt text](https://github.com/xyth0rn/ThermalFaceDetection/blob/main/photos/face_thermal_overlap.png)

 ### [2-3] 3_thermalFaceDetection_1.py
 This is the simplest thermal face detection program.
-The program uses the jetson.inference and Facenet-120 for face detection.
+The program uses jetson.inference and Facenet-120 for face detection.
 One key point in this program is the resolution setting.
 The resolution of MLX90640 is 4:3, while the resolution of the `jetson.utils.videoSource("csi://0")` is 16:9.
 In order to match the resolution of the two video sources, it is necessary to trim the video input of the MLX90640 from 4:3 to 16:9.
 This can be achieved by using the `numpy.reshape()` function.
 *Note: More information about the jetson.inference and Facenet-120 can be found on https://github.com/dusty-nv/jetson-inference.*
 ![alt text](https://github.com/xyth0rn/ThermalFaceDetection/blob/main/photos/face_detection.png)

 ### [2-4] 4_thermalFaceDetection_2.py
-This is the final model based on Single-Shot-Multibox detector and ResNet-10 Architecture as backbone.
+This is the final model based on the Single-Shot-Multibox detector and ResNet-10 Architecture as the backbone.
 The program uses the `cv2.dnn` module to do inference.
 It is worth noting that the resolution of this program's output is 4:3, meaning that this program uses the whole thermal imaging video source by MLX90640, thus granting the program a higher accuracy in thermal detection.

-*Note: the `cv2.dnn` module is based on Single-Shot-Multibox detector and uses ResNet-10 Architecture as backbone.
+*Note: the `cv2.dnn` module is based on the Single-Shot-Multibox detector and uses ResNet-10 Architecture as the backbone.
 More detailed information can be found at https://learnopencv.com/face-detection-opencv-dlib-and-deep-learning-c-python/ and https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/.*

 *Note: OpenCV 4.5 version or later is needed in order to use CUDA.
 More information about installing OpenCV 4.5 can be found at https://qengineering.eu/install-opencv-4.5-on-jetson-nano.html.*

 ![alt text](https://github.com/xyth0rn/ThermalFaceDetection/blob/main/photos/face_temperature.png)

 ## [4] Improvements
 After some testing, I noticed that the accuracy of the thermal sensor declines as the distance between a person and the device increases.
-I have thought about a possible solution but it is yet to be tested.
+I have thought about a possible solution but it has not been tested.
 By adding an ultrasonic sensor to the device, I believe it is possible to achieve further calibration between the distance and the temperature results.

 ## [5] Youtube Link